As the year progresses, the stress of completing the CPA exam is creeping up on you. We know as we have been there.

 1. Fight with the Right Attitude

-My motto at work and for the exam is KEEP MOVING FORWARD.”
+My motto at work and for the CPA exam is to KEEP MOVING FORWARD.

 2. Never Give Up